ServiceInnovationLab/serviceinnovationlab.github.io/_plugins/README.md

 #Plugins!

-The 18F site uses a variety of custom plugins to modify how the site is rendered.
+The SIL site uses a variety of custom plugins to modify how the site is rendered.

 * [Filters](#filters)
   * [team_photo](#team_photo)